UserTesting Data Processing Agreement for Customers

 - Should any provision or condition of this DPA be held or declared invalid, unlawful, or unenforceable by a competent authority or court, then the remainder of this DPA will remain valid.

-- This DPA will be effective for so long as our Agreement is effective.
+- 10.3.
+This DPA will be effective for so long as our Agreement is effective.
 UserTesting may update its online terms with email notice to the Customer.
 Any other amendments to this DPA must be in writing and signed by authorized representatives of each party.
+Once signed by authorized representatives of both parties, this DPA supersedes UserTesting's online data processing agreement.

 SCHEDULE 1: STANDARD CONTRACTUAL CLAUSES

-This Appendix 1 is incorporated into the DPA.
+This Appendix - Annex I (or "Annex I") is incorporated into the DPA.
 All capitalized terms used but not defined below will have the meanings given to them in the DPA.

 The Data Exporter is (i) the company that has executed the Standard Contractual Clauses as a Data Exporter and (ii) all Customer Affiliates (as defined under the Agreement) established within the European Economic Area (EEA) and Switzerland that export Customer Personal Data under the Agreement.